lucmans/digistring/patches/readme.md

 # C++ 17 support (`c++17.patch`)
 C++ 20 is currently only used for printing debug information and designated initializers.
 These C++ 20 features can easily be replaced.
 The rest of the project does have a hard C++ 17 requirement.
-To use this patch, run the following command from the root of the project:
-`patch -u -p0 -i patches/c++17.patch`

 # glibc 2.31 support (`glibc-2_31.patch`)
 In order to get the name of a signal number, the function `sigabbrev_np()` is used.
 This function first appeared in glibc version 2.32.
 We can simply omit printing the signal name.
-To use this patch, run the following command from the root of the project:
-`patch -u -p0 -i patches/glibc-2_31.patch`